 Short-term prescriptions are those used to treat acute illnesses or injuries, that are usually only needed for one or two 30-day fills.
 If a generic drug is available, the amount you pay out-of-pocket will be less than if you choose the brand-name drug.

 Members can fill short-term medications, such as antibiotics, through the National Retail network, which includes an expansive list of over 68,000 chain and independent pharmacies (Excluding Walmart, Sam’s Club, and Amazon/PillPack).

 Long-term prescriptions are typically used to treat a chronic illness, such as asthma or high blood pressure, and are prescribed for more than 90 days.
-Similar to short-term prescriptions, you can lower your out-of-pocket cost if a generic drug is available.
+Similar to short-term prescriptions, you can lower your out-of-pocket cost by choosing a generic drug when available.

 Special Requirements and Quantity Limits